jjrom/resto-deprecated/README.md

 Set an alias to the resto directory.
 To make mod_rewrite works, you need to verify that both 'FollowSymLinks' and 'AllowOverride All' are set in the apache directory configuration

-For instance to access resto at http://localhost/resto (change "/directory/to/resto" by $$RESTO_INSTALLATION_TARGET below):
+For instance to access resto at http://localhost/resto (change "/directory/to/resto" by $RESTO_TARGET below):

         Alias /resto/ "/directory/to/resto"
         <Directory "/directory/to/resto">